Memphis Water Quality at a Glance

 Latest Testing Results

 • Exceptional Water Quality: Memphis’s water consistently meets or exceeds all federal and state drinking water standards.
-MLGW’s Water Quality Assurance Laboratory conducts more than 100 tests daily to ensure water quality and safety, with over 40,000 tests performed annually.
+MLGW’s Water Quality Assurance Laboratory conducts approximately 40,000 tests annually — far more than required — to ensure water quality.
+The Memphis Sand Aquifer’s natural purity means the water requires only minimal treatment before reaching taps.

 Memphis Sand Aquifer Characteristics

-• Ancient Water Source: The Memphis Sand Aquifer contains water that is estimated to be over 2,000 years old, having slowly filtered through multiple layers of sand and clay over millennia.
+• Ancient Water Source: The Memphis Sand Aquifer contains water estimated to be over 2,000 years old, having slowly filtered through multiple layers of sand and clay over millennia before reaching MLGW’s wells.

-• Natural Protection: The aquifer is generally protected by a clay confining layer that acts as a barrier to potential contaminants from the shallow aquifer above.
-However, research has identified areas where this protective clay layer is thin or absent, creating “breaches” that require monitoring.
+• Natural Protection: The aquifer is generally shielded by a clay confining layer that acts as a barrier against contaminants from the shallow aquifer above.
+Researchers at the University of Memphis’s Center for Applied Earth Science and Engineering Research (CAESER) continue to map areas where this clay layer is thin or absent — known as “breaches” — which require ongoing monitoring.

-• Recharge Zones: The aquifer is primarily recharged in areas outside of Shelby County where the protective clay layer is naturally absent, allowing rainfall to replenish the groundwater supply.
+• Recharge Zones: The aquifer is primarily recharged in areas outside Shelby County where the protective clay layer is naturally absent, allowing rainfall to slowly replenish the groundwater supply over decades.
+See our Tennessee state water overview for broader context on statewide groundwater pressures.

 Minimal Treatment Process

-• Aeration: Due to the exceptional purity of the Memphis aquifer water, treatment is minimal compared to surface water systems.
-The primary treatment involves aeration to remove naturally occurring iron.
+• Aeration: Due to the exceptional purity of Memphis aquifer water, treatment is minimal compared to surface water systems.
+The primary step involves aeration to remove naturally occurring iron and dissolved gases before distribution.

-• Disinfection: The water is disinfected with sodium hypochlorite (a form of chlorine) to ensure it remains free of harmful bacteria as it travels through the distribution system.
+• Disinfection: The water is disinfected with sodium hypochlorite (a chlorine-based disinfectant) to ensure it remains free of harmful bacteria as it travels through the distribution system.
+This process produces disinfection byproducts — trihalomethanes at around 33 ppb, which exceed EWG health guidelines though remain below EPA’s 80 ppb legal limit.
+A certified activated carbon filter at the tap significantly reduces these byproducts.

-• Additives: Small amounts of fluoride are added for dental health, and phosphate is added to prevent pipe corrosion in the distribution system.
+• Additives: Small amounts of fluoride are added for dental health (at 0.7 mg/L), and sodium hexametaphosphate (a phosphate compound) is added as a corrosion inhibitor to coat pipes and reduce the risk of lead leaching from older plumbing materials.

 Aquifer Protection Efforts

-• Breach Monitoring: The Center for Applied Earth Science and Engineering Research (CAESER) at the University of Memphis conducts ongoing studies to map and monitor potential breaches in the protective clay layer above the Memphis Sand Aquifer.
+• Breach Monitoring: CAESER at the University of Memphis conducts ongoing studies to map and monitor potential breaches in the protective clay layer above the Memphis Sand Aquifer, informing MLGW’s operational decisions and wellfield management.

-• Cross Connection Control: MLGW maintains a Cross Connection Control Program that requires appropriate backflow prevention devices to protect the water supply from contamination that could occur through cross connections in the plumbing system.
+• Cross Connection Control: MLGW maintains a Cross Connection Control Programme requiring appropriate backflow prevention devices to protect the water supply from contamination through plumbing system cross-connections.
+Check our boil water notices tracker for any active alerts in the Memphis area.

 Future Challenges and Protections

-While Memphis’s water is renowned for its quality, the city faces challenges in protecting this precious resource.
-Growing concerns include the potential for contamination through identified breaches in the protective clay layer, industrial development near wellfields, and the need for more comprehensive aquifer management across county and state lines, as the aquifer extends into multiple states.
-Community advocacy groups like Protect Our Aquifer work alongside MLGW, CAESER, and government agencies to promote sustainable water use, advance protective policies, and increase public awareness about Memphis’s unique water resource.
-Ongoing research and monitoring are essential to ensure that Memphis’s exceptional water quality is maintained for future generations.
+While Memphis’s water is renowned for its quality, the city faces real challenges in protecting this precious resource long-term.
+Key concerns include the potential for contamination through identified breaches in the protective clay layer, industrial development near wellfields, and the presence of several Superfund sites in Shelby County where chemicals including arsenic, lead, chromium, and nickel have contaminated surrounding groundwater.
+Tennessee has also found PFAS contamination in 60% of rivers and lakes tested in Northeast Tennessee, and contaminated sewage sludge being applied to land statewide remains a concern for groundwater recharge zones.
+Community advocacy groups like Protect Our Aquifer work alongside MLGW, CAESER, and government agencies to promote sustainable water use, advance protective policies, and maintain public awareness about Memphis’s unique water resource.
+The 2026 focus on lead service line replacement — combined with PFAS compliance preparation and Superfund site monitoring — represents the core of MLGW’s water quality agenda for the coming years.
+Use our interactive water quality comparison tool to see how Memphis compares with other major US cities.

 Recommendations for Memphis Residents